bitshares/dev.bitshares.works/docs/supports_dev/supports.rst

 * :ref:`explorer-wrappers`

-  - For Mainnet and Tesenet: ES Wrapper to query the Bitshares data. *Try it out!*
+  - For Mainnet and Tesenet: ES Wrapper to query the BitShares data. *Try it out!*
   - Check the BitShares blockchain health.

-* `BitShares Explorer REST API - Installation Guide <https://github.com/oxarbitrage/bitshares-explorer-api#bitshares-explorer-rest-api>`_
+* `BitShares Explorer REST API - Installation Guide <https://github.com/bitshares/bitshares-explorer-api#bitshares-explorer-rest-api>`_

   - Step by step on everything needed to have your own BitShares Explorer API up and running for a production environment.